Generalized tilting theory

-The original tilting modules were of projective dimension less or equal than $1$.
+The original tilting modules were of projective dimension less than or equal to $1$.
 A few years later, Miyashita \cite{Miy} generalized the concept allowing modules of any finite projective dimension and over any ring, for which a generalization of the Tilting theorem was still valid.
-The most frequently used terminology nowadays, that we shall follow in this paper, calls {\em classical $n$-tilting modules} (see Definition~\ref{tilting module}) to the modules introduced by Miyashita, which coincide in the case $n=1$ with the ones introduced by Brenner-Butler and Happel-Ringel.
+The most frequently used terminology nowadays, that we shall follow in this paper, calls the modules introduced by Miyashita {\em classical $n$-tilting modules} (see Definition~\ref{tilting module}), which coincide in the case $n=1$ with the ones introduced by Brenner-Butler and Happel-Ringel.

 The tilting modules of Miyashita, and hence their precursors, are modules which have a finite projective resolution with finitely generated terms.
 In particular, they are always finitely generated.
 It seems that Colpi and Trlifaj \cite{CT} were the first to generalize the notion of (1-)tilting module, as introduced by Brenner-Butler and Happel-Ringel, to not necessarily finitely generated modules.
 Later on, Angeleri-H\"{u}gel and Coelho \cite{Ang-Coelho} did the same with the concept of Miyashita and used for the first time the term ``(n-)tilting module'' as it is used nowadays (see Definition~\ref{tilting module}).